ltog/osmi-addresses/README.md

 ## Compilation

+### Dependencies

-You will need a 64-bit system, a C++11 compiler and libosmium to compile the software. libosmium itself comes with a list of prerequisites, which you can find at https://github.com/osmcode/libosmium#prerequisites.
+You will need a 64-bit system, a C++11 compiler and libosmium to compile the software.
+You can find libosmium at https://github.com/osmcode/libosmium .

+Jochen updates libosmium quite often, so I cloned libosmium and made a soft-link to it (after making sure that `/usr/local/include` did not exist before):

+    sudo ln -s /path/to/libosmium/include /usr/local/include

+By this I can easily pull in new versions of libosmium.

+libosmium itself comes with a list of prerequisites, which you can find at https://github.com/osmcode/libosmium#prerequisites.

-On Ubuntu/Debian, you should be able to get all dependencies with:
+On Ubuntu/Debian, you should be able to get all of libosmium's and osmi-addresses's dependencies with:

     sudo apt-get install libboost-program-options-dev libboost-dev libboost-filesystem-dev libgdal1-dev libsparsehash-dev libbz2-dev libosmpbf-dev libexpat1-dev libgeos++-dev sqlite3 spatialite-bin colordiff

+### Compiling using make

 Compile using GCC: